Place de la Gare 67000 Strasbourg France

 |Sunday||08:00 - 20:00|

 Conveniently located in the centre of Strasbourg, the train station is within walking distance of many of the city’s top attractions.
 Around a 10-minute walk leads to the Grande Île — a large island sitting within the historic centre.
 It’s here on the west side where visitors will find the quaint ‘Petite France’, which is known for its half-timbered houses dating back to the Middle Ages.
-Deemed a UNESCO World Heritage Site, it makes for the ideal place to stroll around and explore the backdrop of picturesque buildings lining the river.
+Deemed as a UNESCO World Heritage Site, it makes for the ideal place to stroll around and explore the backdrop of picturesque buildings lining the river.
 Walk along the canals to admire the Vauban dam, a quirky-looking, pink, 17th-century bridge.

 A 10-minute stroll through the historic quarter will take visitors to the city’s cathedral, which is an ornate Gothic structure, with a 142-meter-high spire that was once the world’s tallest building, holding the title for over 200 years (1647 to 1874)!
 Culture vultures will delight in the choice of museums to spark a wide range of interests.
 There’s the Musée Historique, the Musée Alsacien (dedicated to life during the early industrial revolution and before) and the Musée des Beaux-Arts, all within a short walk.